-* This article was also published by Autonomy.Paris in its Urban Mobility Daily newsletter.
+This article was featured on the Autonomy.Paris Urban Mobility Daily newsletter.

 Covid-19 and the shelter-in-place orders that followed have forced many of us to work from home, popularizing the #WFH hashtag.
 Virtually every role at every company has been affected as a result.